 I had visited the complex during my service as part of a Tourism Awareness Program I developed to teach youth about the role tourism plays in their community.
-The museum is devoted to telling the history of the Dead Sea and importantly highlights the continuous reduction in the sea’s water level, an alarming 3 ft. per year.
+They devote the museum to telling the history of the Dead Sea and importantly highlights the continuous reduction in the sea’s water level, an alarming 3 ft. per year.

 Having spent two years living in Madaba and working on tourism projects I was fairly familiar with the city’s hotel options.
-We ended up choosing a small family run hotel located in the city center, the Mosaic City Hotel, which opened across the street from where I lived towards the end of my service.
+We ended up choosing a small family-run hotel in the city center, the Mosaic City Hotel, which opened across the street from where I lived towards the end of my service.

-I knew the project had been supported by a USAID grant, but what I didn’t know was that the family started off with a few rooms on one floor, while they lived on another and slowly expanded as their business grew.
-The hotel now covers three floors, has a kitchen and dining room, and shop selling Dead Sea and other Jordan-made products.
-The hotel and its rooms are simple, extremely clean and tastefully decorated.
-The breakfast selection was superb and the experience was made complete with the sound of Fairuz gently wafting through the dining room while we ate.
+I knew a USAID grant had supported the project, but what I didn’t know was that the family started off with a few rooms on one floor, while they lived on another and slowly expanded as their business grew.
+The hotel now covers three floors, has a kitchen and dining room, and a shop selling Dead Sea and other Jordan-made products.
+The hotel and its rooms are simple, clean and tastefully decorated.
+The breakfast selection was superb, and they made the experience complete with the sound of Fairuz gently wafting through the dining room while we ate.
 For those unaware, Fairuz is a Lebanese singer with a beautiful voice whose music is traditionally listened to in the morning.
-If you’re going to Madaba we definitely recommend staying here.
+If you’re going to Madaba, we definitely recommend staying here.

 Madaba’s is one of the most popular tourist destinations in Jordan with Mt.
 Nebo (Moses sighting of the promised land), Bethany-beyond-the-Jordan (Jesus’ baptism site), Wadi Mujib, Umm ar-Rasas (UNESCO World Heritage Site) and Mukawir (the site of John’s the Baptist’s imprisonment and beheading), all within easy reach.
 The city itself contains several landmarks that should not be overlooked, including St. George’s Greek Orthodox Church and the Archaeological Park.
 St. George’s contains a mosaic from the sixth century and the Archaeological Park displays the excavated ruins of several Byzantine churches and two spectacular mosaics.

 If you couldn’t tell from above or weren’t aware, Madaba is known for its mosaics.
-Back as Peace Corps Volunteer I was only able to afford one piece, which I gave to my brother and sister-in-law as a wedding present.
-This time we were able to afford one of our own which hangs in our living room.
+Back as Peace Corps Volunteer, I could only afford one piece, which I gave to my brother- and sister-in-law as a wedding present.
+This time we could afford one of our own which hangs in our living room.
 Madaba has its own mosaic school where students learn the artwork.

 Apart from the numerous shawarma and falafel restaurants, Madaba also has a great selection of upscale restaurants.
 During my time there I became good friends with one of the most important business leaders of Madaba’s tourism industry and our visit would not be complete without spending an evening with Mr. Bassam Twal at his restaurant, Dana.
 It was here I spent many nights planning my Tourism Awareness Programs, drafting speeches and eating sajia, which we were served that night among many other amazing dishes.
-We, of course, had to have some St. George’s, which as you may recall is one of Jordan’s top wineries and happens to be from Madaba and the final Carak Ale that we hadn’t yet tried, the Pale Ale.
+We had to have some St. George’s, which as you may recall is one of Jordan’s top wineries and happens to be from Madaba and the final Carak Ale we hadn’t yet tried, the Pale Ale.
 It was a wonderful opportunity to taste the foods we had been missing and catch up with a great friend.
-If you’re in Madaba be sure to check out Dana Restaurant not far from Apostles Church.
+If you’re in Madaba, be sure to check out Dana Restaurant near to Apostles Church.